You express your logic as a set of rules in API Creator. The rules define what your data means. Like a spreadsheet,

 TotalPriceis derived using a formula

-).
+row.quantity).
 You do not enter the unit price by hand.
 It is assigned to the Parts inventory system.
-The next rule to add is a parent copy ofrow.quantity
+The next rule to add is a parent copy of

-from the parts table when you enter the part item number.
+unitpricefrom the parts table when you enter the part item number.
 The parent copy makes a replication of the value at the time of entry (non-maintained) so future price changes do not impact existing orders.
-Not shown is theunitprice
+Not shown is the

-discount calculations for this customer using a formulalineitem
+lineitemdiscount calculations for this customer using a formula

 TheThe invoice discountis theThe Tax/VAT is another formula: